worldpossible/RACHEL5/README.md

 # XXX I guess there's been a change where kiwix doesn't need a separate index file?
 # so we use a newer version of rachelKiwixStart.sh from kn-wikipedia (I'm sure it's elsewhere as well :)
 cp /root/files/rachelKiwixStart.sh /var/kiwix/

+# this allows kiwix to run and show an informative page even if there
+# are no modules installed
+cp /root/files/empty.zim /var/kiwix/

 # this is also changed (and available in kn-wikipedia) to point to a better location for the startup script
 cp /root/files/init-kiwix-service /etc/init.d/kiwix